run-ai/docs/docs/Administrator/Cluster-Setup/single-node-install.md

 # Quick Install of Run:AI on a Single Node

 Below are instructions on how to install Run:AI cluster on a single node.
 This process is good for __learning__ Run:AI or using a Run:AI cluster __on a single node__.
+Multiple nodes are __not supported__ with this installation.
+To install a cluster with multiple nodes use [Cluster Installation](cluster-install.md).

 The installation process below is comprised of a single script and includes the installation of a built-in Kubernetes using [minikube](https://minikube.sigs.k8s.io/docs/){target=_blank}.